yayahjb/ncdist/README.txt

 embedding Niggli reduction and analysis of boundaries".
 Journal of applied crystallography, 47(1), 346-359.] which provides a sensitive and reliable metric for the distance between crystallographic unit cells.
-A shell command line program ncdist is provided as well as a shared library rcpp_ncdist for use of ncdist from R.
+A shell command line program ncdist is provided as well as a shared library rcpp_ncdist (librcpp_ncdist.so)  for use of ncdist from R.

 LICENSE